The Abortion Pill

-The abortion pill is a medical abortion that is also known as RU-486.
-This type of abortion uses two drugs – Mifeprex™ (mifepristone) and Misoprostol.
-Mifeprex™ blocks the progesterone hormone which is needed for pregnancy to continue.
-When used together with Misoprostol, it will end an early pregnancy (70 days or less since the first day of the last menstrual period or 10 wks LMP).
+The abortion pill is a medical abortion.
+This type of abortion uses two drugs.
+The first medication blocks the progesterone hormone which is needed for pregnancy to continue.
+When used together with the second medication, it will end an early pregnancy (70 days or less since the first day of the last menstrual period or 10 wks LMP).

 How is it taken?
 The FDA has approved a dosing regimen:

-- on day one: 200 mg of Mifeprex™ taken by mouth
+- on day one: the first medication is taken by mouth

-- 24 to 48 hours after taking Mifeprex™: 800 mcg of misoprostol taken buccally (in the cheek pouch), at a location appropriate for the patient
+- 24 to 48 hours after taking the first medication: the second medication is taken buccally (in the cheek pouch), at a location appropriate for the patient

-- about seven to fourteen days after taking Mifeprex™: follow-up with the healthcare provider
+- about seven to fourteen days after taking your first medication: follow-up with the healthcare provider

 The documented side effects of the abortion pill include abdominal pain, severe cramping, nausea, vomiting, diarrhea, headaches, dizziness, fever, and chills.

-Risks include seeing embryonic parts expelled, a possible life-threatening infection known as sepsis (severe systemic infection), some fail to abort (which may require an additional surgical abortion procedure to complete the termination), undiagnosed ectopic pregnancy, possible hemorrhaging.
+Risks include seeing embryonic parts expelled, a possible life-threatening infection known as sepsis (severe systemic infection), some failing to abort (which may require an additional surgical abortion procedure to complete the termination), undiagnosed ectopic pregnancy, and possible hemorrhaging.

 Information is lacking about the long-term mental health effects of a medical abortion, particularly, how women feel about giving themselves an abortion and seeing fetal parts expelled.

-According to the FDA, some women should not take Mifeprex™.
-A woman should not take Mifeprex™ if it has been more than 70 days since the first day of her last menstrual period, or if she:
+According to the FDA, some women should not take the first medication if it has been more than 70 days since the first day of her last menstrual period, or if she: